IRA Contribution Calculator: Roth, Traditional, and SEP

 Roth IRAs

 A Roth IRA is also a retirement account that you open and fund yourself (not through an employer).
-However, this account is different from a traditional IRA because you contribute after-tax money to it, and if you meet the requirements you can make your distributions tax-free.
-You cannot deduct contributions to a Roth IRA.
-You can make contributions to your Roth IRA after you reach age 70 ½.
-You can leave amounts in your Roth IRA as long as you live.
+However, this account is different from a traditional IRA because you contribute after-tax money to a Roth IRA — meaning contributions are not deductible, but qualified withdrawals are tax free.

 Learn more: What Is a Roth IRA and How Does It Work?